zship/amd-doc/README.md

 amddoc.compile({
 	//globbing-supported String or Array of Strings with process-relative
-	//files to process for documentation
+	//files to process for documentation.
+Entries starting with "!" will be excluded.
-	include: 'src/deferreds/**/*.js',
+	files: 'src/deferreds/**/*.js',

 	//directory to output generated HTML (default = 'doc/out')
 	out: 'doc/out',